Fish Report for 8-12-2019

 by Nevada Department of Wildlife

-The lake is full and fishing for tiger trout has been good.
-Fishing the outflowing creek can be productive for brook trout as well.
+The lake is full and fishing for tiger trout has been fair to good.
 Worms or PowerBait fished just off the bottom should work.
 Flies to try include beetles, ants, black Adams, Griffith’s gnats, yellow or red humpies, yellow or red stimulators and small crystal buggers.
-The lake was stocked with 3400 trout July 11 and about 2000 tiger trout last week.
+The lake was stocked with 3400 trout July 11 and about 2000 tiger trout a week later.

 Fishing for nine to 12-inch fish has been fair to good at Cave Lake.
 Most anglers are having luck with small worms, though PowerBait is also catching fish.
 Fly rodders should be using small olive or black bead head crystal buggers, small olive wooly worms, hares ears and prince nymphs.
 On warmer afternoons if a hatch is seen, small Adams, black ants, Griffith’s gnats, renegades and red or yellow humpies should all work.

-Very little change here as fishing continues to be fair to good.
-Trout fishing is fair due to the warmer weather and water temperatures.
+Very little change here as fishing continues to be fair for trout and fair to good bass.
 The usual PowerBait and worms as well as small spinners are working for trout.
 Fly rodders should be using chironomids, hares ears, PT nymphs, copper Johns, and black or olive wooly buggers.
 For bass dark soft plastic baits with sparkles are working as are minnow type imitations.
-The lake is full and with the warmer weather weeds are growing and shore fishing is getting more difficult.
+The lake is full and with the warmer weather weed growth is in full swing and fishing from shore is difficult.
+Best bet is with a float tube or small cartopper boat.
 Bass fishing is pretty good along the weed edges using soft plastic grubs hooked weedless.
-Anglers may want to consider bringing a float tube or cartopper boat.

 Bass fishing has been fair to good, while trout fishing is fair.
 Blue gill are being caught with a piece of worm about three feet under a bobber from shore.
-Best tactic for fly fishermen seems to be using a sink tip or intermediate sink line with a brown or black leech pattern and fishing the deeper water from a float tube.
+Best tactic for fly fishermen seems to be using a sink tip or full sink line with a brown or black leech pattern and fishing the deeper water in the center of the lake by the dam from a float tube or small boat.
 The same presentations as at South Fork should work well here.

-With the recent warm spell, a lot of snow has come off the mountains and flows are subsiding though flows on most streams are still above normal for this time of year but getting closer.
-Expect above normal flows for much of the summer.
-The water is clearing in most streams and fishing is picking up.
-The upper third of Lamoille Creek by the beaver ponds has fishable flows and was stocked with approximately 2,000 tiger trout on July 11.
+With the recent warm spell, a lot of snow has come off the mountains and flows have subsided substantially and many are near normal ranges.
+The water is clear in most streams and fishing has been good.
+Hoppers are out and yellow or red is the color.
+Don’t forget ants and beetles, which often work when nothing else does.
+Bait anglers should try small worms or a hopper on a light wire hook dead drifted through pools, runs and riffles.
+The upper third of Lamoille Creek by the beaver ponds has fishable flows and was stocked with approximately 2,000 tiger trout in July.
 Fishing below both Wildhorse and South Fork dams has been good for reservoir sized fish.
-Fishing above South Fork in the state park is fair for trout.
-Expect smallmouth bass to start moving up into the river above South Fork.
-Cleve Creek was stocked with approximately 1,000 rainbow trout averaging almost 10 inches in size last week.
-As of July 25, the Bruneau River continues to drop and flows at a very fishable 36 cubic feet/second (cfs), the Jarbidge is 40 cfs, Salmon Falls Creek at 57 cfs, Lamoille Creek down to a roaring 203 cfs below Thomas Creek Campground (normally 43 cfs), South Fork of the Humboldt down to 175 cfs, Cleve at 12 cfs and Steptoe Creek at 12 cfs.
+Fishing above South Fork in the state park is fair for trout with a few smallmouth bass starting to show up.
+Cleve Creek was stocked with approximately 1,000 rainbow trout averaging almost 10 inches in size two weeks ago.
+As of July 31, the Bruneau River continues to drop and flows at a very fishable 25 cubic feet/second (cfs), the Jarbidge is up a bit at 37 cfs and fishing has been good, Salmon Falls Creek at 23 cfs, Lamoille Creek still five times normal, though down 50 cfs from last week, at 114cfs below Thomas Creek Campground (normally 21 cfs), South Fork of the Humboldt down a lot to between 35 and 50 cfs, Cleve at 10 cfs and Steptoe Creek at 11 cfs.

 HIGH ALPINE LAKES

-Most of the high mountain lakes have open water and access is greatly improved.
-Fishing should be good and the flies used at Angel Lake should all work here.
+High mountain lakes have open water and access and fishing is good.
+The flies used at Angel Lake should all work here.
 Spin anglers should try small worms or pieces of nightcrawler on a small hook fished below a clear bobber.
 Small spinners and even small plastic grubs on a jig head should all work.

 The reservoir is full!
 NDOW and Barrick planted the reservoir with 5,000 five to six-inch catfish and 5,000 15-inch catfish on Friday, May 31.
 Expect the fishing for catfish to pick up as the water temperature is in the mid to high 60’s.
 Approximately 1100 crappie from Chimney Creek Reservoir were stocked, but anglers are being asked to return any crappie they catch back to the lake for a couple of years while the fishery rebuilds.
-Bass will be stocked sometime in July and more crappie will be planted in the fall.
+NDOW is in the process of transplanting black bass to the lake.

-The lake is no longer spilling and NDOW stocked approximately 28,000 trout in the lake right before the 4th of July.
-The algae is growing though water quality is still fairly good.
+The lake is no longer spilling and NDOW stocked approximately 28,000 trout in the lake in early July.
 Fishing is good for 13 to 16-inch trout that are in good body condition.
 The same presentations, flies, baits and lures as used at South Fork, should also work well here.
 The northeast corner of the lake and the south end of the lake have been producing nice trout where the water is averaging eight feet deep.
 Shore anglers should do well in the canyon by the dam and on the north shore.
 Bass fishing is good for eight to 10 inch bass with a few over 10 being caught once in a while.
 Soft plastic baits are working.
 Best colors seem to be dark olive, brown or purple.
 On still evenings fishing the edges of the willows with poppers may be worth a try.
 Fishing below the spillway is slow.

-Ruby Lake NWR: Bass Fishing Has Been Good
+Ruby Lake NWR: Bass Fishing in South Marsh Has Been Good

 Jiggs Reservoir (Zunino Reservoir): Trout Fishing Has Been Fair

-Jakes Creek Reservoir (Boies Reservoir): Shore Fishing is Getting More Difficult
+Jakes Creek Reservoir (Boies Reservoir): Fishing Continues to Be Fair to Good

 Cold Creek Reservoir: Fishing Has Been Fair